 Skinner is also the author and illustrator of the award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.

-Skinner directs the Lectures in Musicology series in the School of Music and serves as director of Undergraduate Studies in the Department of African American and African Studies.
+Skinner serves as director of Undergraduate Studies in the Department of African American and African Studies, and is a member of the University Senate.
 He holds affiliations with the Departments of French and Italian and Germanic Languages and Literatures.

 - 2018.
 “Walking, Talking, Remembering: An Afro-Swedish Critique of Being-in-the-world,” African and Black Diaspora